sc-forks/solidity-coverage/docs/api.md

 ## finish

-Deletes temporary folders and shuts the ganache server down.
-Is tolerant - if folders or ganache server don't exist it will return silently.
+Deletes temporary folders.
+Is tolerant - if folders don't exist it will return silently.

 **Parameters**